gridiron-zone/huddle/docs/architecture/adr-005-support-multisig-chain-link.md

 ### Positive

-- Give the possibility to link a multisig account to a Desmos profile
+- Give the possibility to link a multisig account to a Huddle profile

 ### Negative